Every Child a Seed

 This programme seeks to provide children with an opportunity to grow their very own plant.
 This gives them a chance to go through and appreciate the challenges of the planting process, and experience the joy of seeing their plants grow.

 Luke Raphael Peh from St. Anthony's Primary School was initially disappointed when he thought his Roselle seeds were not sprouting.
 Despite this, he persevered and eventually, one of his seeds germinated and grow into a healthy plant.

-Through this, we hope to convey to our pupils that every Singaporean plays a part in shaping our City in a Garden.
+Through this, we hope to convey to our pupils that every Singaporean plays a part in shaping our City in Nature.